morris/cps1/README.md

 or should throw an argument error immediately.
 - 2.4.
 The operation should not throw any exceptions besides argument errors in 2.3.
 Instead, exceptions should be caught and passed to the callback (see section E).
 - 2.5.
-The operation must eventually complete with one of the following actions:
+The operation must eventually complete with one of the actions defined by sections E, S, and U.
+- 2.6.
+In any case, the callback must be called at most once by the operation.
+- 2.7.
+The operation must not take any actions after completion.

 ### E. Error